Skip Navigation

 Frequently Asked Questions

-• If you have earned a military pension, which is effectively a lifetime annuity, you probably don’t need the additional guaranteed income that an annuity would provide.
-But for those individuals with a low tolerance for risk and not concerned with legacy planning, an annuity may be worthy of consideration.
+Because a military pension already provides lifetime guaranteed income, some retirees may find they have less need for an additional annuity.
+For those individuals with a low tolerance for risk and not concerned with legacy planning, an annuity may be worthy of consideration.

-• The 4 percent rule was devised in 1994 by now-retired financial advisor Bill Bengen, who was seeking to identify a “safe” withdrawal rate that would prevent people from outliving their money.
+The 4 percent rule was devised in 1994 by now-retired financial advisor Bill Bengen, who sought to identify a “safe” withdrawal rate that would prevent people from outliving their money.
 It assumes that when you retire, your portfolio is evenly split between stocks and bonds.

 The information in this article is provided for informational purposes only and is based on known and unknown risks, assumptions, uncertainties and other factors.
 The information is not appropriate for the purposes of making a decision to carry out a transaction or trade nor does it provide any form of investment advice, or make any recommendations regarding particular financial instruments, investments, or products.
 Actual results, performance, or achievements may differ materially from any future results, performance, or achievements expressed or implied herein.
 Investing in securities has an inherent risk and your investments may lose value.
 Always seek the advice of a competent financial advisor who will evaluate and make recommendations based on your specific financial situation.